mannfred/curvature/writing/curvature_review.md

 Results:

-_Developmental stages within spp_
+_Developmental stages within species_
 E. grandiflorum: E and G stages are not different.
 But E and G are different from O and subsequent stages.
 O is distinct from G-E and P-D-A. P,D,A are the same.
-So, real stages are E-G, O, P-D-A.

-E. koreaum: E, G, O are distinct.
+So, real stages are E-G, O, P-D-A.  E. koreaum: E, G, O are distinct.
 P, D, A are the same.
-Real stages are E, G, O, P-D-A.

-E. violaceum: same as koreanum.
+Real stages are E, G, O, P-D-A. E. violaceum: same as koreanum.

-_Developmental stages between spp_
+_Developmental stages between species_

 **E stage**: violaceum-grandiflorum and violaceum-koreanum are different. koreanum-grandiflorum  are the same size.
 **G stage**: koreanum-grandiflorum and violaceum-koreanum are different, violaceum-grandiflorum are the same size.
 **O stage**: violaceum-grandiflorum are different sizes.
 **P-D-A stages**: all 3 spp are different

+_elapsed time and stages_

+E. grandiflorum
+E. koreanum
+E. violaceum

 Discussion: The definition of curvature used in section 3 underlies the concept of curvature used by physiologists studying structural morphology.
 For example, @bastien_2014 use this definition of curvature to study plant growth in relation to gravity (graviception).
 In this context, curvature is discussed as the rate of change of the angle of a material element (i.e. a cell) with respect to its position (s).
 This points to perhaps the greatest advantage to formalizing curvature within pollination ecology.
 Because the macroscopic shape of a flower or pollinator has a genetic basis (e.g. XXX), the evolutionary ecologist might now consider the molecular mechanisms underlying their favourite organism with lateral curvature - as has been done with curved surfaces (@coen_2016).